Dynamic Dataset Expansion

 You can eliminate performance degradation caused by long searches for empty locations.
 You may never need to shut down your application to increase the capacity of a master dataset.

-Of course, if your master employs hashing keys, you can obtain better performance (except for serial DBGET) right from the start (and in the long run) by specifying an initial capacity that provides at least as much capacity as you can afford and about 10% more than you may ever need.
+Of course, if your master employs hashing keys, you can obtain better performance (except for serial DBGETs) right from the start (and in the long run) by specifying an initial capacity which provides at least as much capacity as you can afford and about 10% more than you may ever need.
 The problem with this solution is that you may not know how much capacity you need.

 By providing a small primary area you maximize synonyms and minimize performance.

-Your motivation for using MDX masters should not be to conserve disc space.
-If you wish to conserve on disc space usage, focus your efforts on detail datasets, not on master datasets.
-If you do a good job with your detail datasets, you can be more generous with disc space for your master datasets.
+If you wish to conserve on disk space usage, focus your efforts on detail datasets, not on master datasets.
+If you do a good job with your detail datasets you can be more generous with space for your master datasets.

-However, if you have inherited a master with integer keys and your performance falls off a cliff, either (a) someone has mistakenly changed its capacity from the one carefully chosen by the designer to a capacity that destroyed the performance or (b) integer keys shouldn't have been used in the first place.
+However, if you have inherited a master with integer keys and your performance falls off a cliff, either (a) someone has mistakenly changed its capacity from the one carefully chosen by the designer to a capacity which destroyed the performance or (b) integer keys shouldn't have been used in the first place.

-Shortcomings and Pitfalls
+DDX Shortcomings and Pitfalls

-Furthermore, the expansion operation (typically a hiccup in your application's performance) can become an annoying pause when the increment is so large that it takes a long time for the disc Space Manager to allocate the space and for the space to be initialized.
+Furthermore, the expansion operation (typically a hiccup in your application's performance) can become an annoying pause when the increment is so large that it takes a long time for the Disk Space Manager to allocate the space and for the space to be initialized.

 Epilogue